spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/08-vmware.md

 The Private Gateway supports going through an optional Proxy server to talk to Spectro Cloud.
 If the Gateway is configured to use a proxy, the Proxy server needs to support HTTP(S) proxy.

-If the IP allocation type is DHCP, an HAProxy Load balancer VM will be created for each of the Kubernetes clusters as the LB for the apiserver endpoints.
+If the IP allocation type is DHCP, an HAProxy Load balancer VM will be created for each of the Kubernetes clusters as the LB for the Kubernetes API Server endpoints.
 If the IP allocation type is Static IP, a VIP(virtual IP address) will be selected from the master ip-pool and allocated to the cluster instead of the load balancer.

 ![vmware_arch_oct_2020.png](vmware_arch_oct_2020.png)